cedi/cedi.github.io/content/authors/cedi/_index.md

 Hi!

 I'm Cedric and I am a Senior Software Engineer from Germany, working at Microsoft on Azure.
 I am interested in distributed systems, edge computing, site reliability engineering, and working at scale.
-I am involved in somme stuff at the [Chaos Computer Club](https://ccc.de) where I lead the Network Operations Team at [GPN](https://de.wikipedia.org/wiki/Gulaschprogrammiernacht) for two years andhelp with the builtup and planning at various other events, like the [Chaos Communication Congress](https://en.wikipedia.org/wiki/Chaos_Communication_Congress).
+I am involved in somme stuff at the [Chaos Computer Club](https://ccc.de) where I led the Network Team at [GPN](https://de.wikipedia.org/wiki/Gulaschprogrammiernacht) for two years and I help with the builtup, planning, and a million other things at various events trough the year, like the [Chaos Communication Congress](https://en.wikipedia.org/wiki/Chaos_Communication_Congress).

 In my sparetime I love thinkering around with Raspberry Pis.
 I have a small Cluster of Pis at home running [K3s](https://k3s.io) and a [KubeOne](https://github.com/kubermatic/kubeone) cluster running in the Cloud, which I use to [contribute bugfixes to KubeOne](/project/kubeone/) and generally explore more about Kubernetes.